JNRowe/vim-configs/dein.rst

 .. note::

-    The extra hoops here are to allow the ``unicode.vim`` setup to function irrespective of the availablity of :command:`fzf`.
+    The extra hoops here are to allow the ``unicode.vim`` setup to function irrespective of the availability of :command:`fzf`.

 ``vim_faq``
 '''''''''''